 As a result, you get a summary which includes expected conversion, total profit, total revenue, number of conversions needed to break even, and the ROI percentage.
 There’s also an opportunity to compare your statistics to other companies in your industry by leaving your email.

-SendGrid doesn’t offer you exact calculation of your email marketing ROI, rather an opportunity to experiment finding out how 1% improvement to deliverability can raise the return on investment.
+SendGrid doesn’t offer you an exact calculation of your email marketing ROI, rather an opportunity to experiment finding out how a 1% improvement to deliverability can raise the return on investment.
 The tool uses the following values:

 - monthly send volume;